 Delegates to the National Youth Science Camp represent the highest levels of academic achievement in science and mathematics.
 Each year, the governor of West Virginia invites the governor of every other state to initiate a process to select two delegates to attend the NYSC as his/her state's delegation.
 In New Hampshire each high school may submit one candidate.

-The NYSC is an all-expenses-paid program held June 26 - July 20, 2013.
+The NYSC is an all-expenses-paid program held from the middle of June through the middle of July.
+Applicants must commit to attend the entire camp.
 The National Youth Science Foundation will arrange round trip transportation from an airport near the delegate's home to Charleston, West Virginia.
 Incidental expenses are not covered.